How to DO and DO NOT on Your Hawaii Vacation Plan (2023)

 Due to high demand, I advise booking lodgings, transportation, meals, and attractions well in advance.
 When flying, plan ahead of time because of the lengthy security checkpoint lines.

-Travelers from Abroad who Visit Hawaii
+Tourists from Abroad who Visit Hawaii

 Proof of vaccination is still required for entry into the United States for all foreign nationals.